top of page

 Counties of Liberia

-The Republic of Liberia is divided into fifteen counties.
-Each is run by a superintendent appointed by the President.
-The counties are Liberia’s top administrative divisions.
-The final division was completed in 2001.
+The Republic of Liberia is partitioned into fifteen counties, each overseen by a superintendent appointed by the President.
+These counties represent Liberia's primary administrative divisions, with the last division being finalized in 2001.

-Liberia is divided into fifteen first-level administrative divisions.
-These administrative divisions are Bomi, Bong, Gbarpolu, Grand Bassa, Grand Gedeh, Grand Kru, Lofa, Margibi, Maryland, Montserrado, Nimba, Rivercess, River Gee and Sinoe
+Liberia's administrative divisions consist of fifteen primary regions commonly referred to as countries, namely Bomi, Bong, Gbarpolu, Grand Bassa, Grand Gedeh, Grand Kru, Lofa, Margibi, Maryland, Montserrado, Nimba, Rivercess, River Gee, and Sinoe.

 Lyric to the National Anthem of Liberia